Do I Need Planning Permission for Roof Windows?

 However, permitted development rights will be removed if you are a leaseholder or live in a building where the local authority has made an Article 4 Direction.
-This means you will require planning permission for installation and replacement of roof windows.
+This means you will require planning permission for the installation and replacement of roof windows.

 What is an Article 4 Direction?

-An Article 4 Direction is a direction under article 4 of the General Permitted Development Order.
+An Article 4 Direction is a direction under Article 4 of the General Permitted Development Order.
 It enables the Secretary of State or local planning authority to withdraw permitted development rights across a defined area.
 The use of Article 4 Directions are typically used in protected or conservation areas where the local amenity or character of the area could be affected.